abdullahanzar/ContactForm/README.md

-Welcome to the contact_form repo.
+Welcome to the ContactForm repo.
 This is a PHP Server Side application which renders an HTML contact form for submission in the browser and then validates and submits the data in the backend to the database.
 It also sends a mail to the host acknowledging the same.

 You can get started with this project using the following steps: